adriantich/DnoisE/README.md

 parameter (default: *-r* 0) the user can set the minimum amount of reads that a sequence must have in order to be accepted as a true sequence after the denoising procedure is finished.

+#### __test-DnoisE__

+To test how DnoisE can be used with a small dataset and examples of command lines, in the test-DnoisE directory two dataset are stored in three different file format (.csv, .fasta, .fastq).
+The first dataset contains sequences of different lengths to show how entropy correction runs with different sequence lengths.
+The second dataset consist on the sequences of 313bp from the former.
+In the test-DnoisE.txt some command lines are given as example.

 #### __Running DnoisE after SWARM within MOTU__